google/zetasql/docs/string_functions.md

 Converts a hexadecimal-encoded `STRING` into `BYTES` format.
 Returns an error if the input `STRING` contains characters outside the range `(0..9, A..F, a..f)`.
-The lettercase of the characters does not matter.
+The lettercase of the characters doesn't matter.
 If the input `STRING` has an odd number of characters, the function acts as if the input has an additional leading `0`.
 To convert `BYTES` to a hexadecimal-encoded `STRING`, use [TO_HEX][string-link-to-to-hex].